Self-employed? Here are 7 frequently overlooked ways to make the tax laws work for you

 Have you launched a new business venture, recently become self-employed, or found yourself side-hustling up a storm?
-This tax season, make it your mission to get on top of your tax deductions and credits to relieve stress and boost your bank account.
+This tax season, make it your mission to get on top of your tax deductions and credits to relieve stress and boost your bank account with the best tax deductions for the self-employed.

 For even more detailed information, download our free comprehensive guide to small business tax deductions, which is full of tips and strategies to help you understand the overall impact of business expenses on your tax return.